Our ICO registration number is ZB548439.

-- Customization cookies: These cookies allow the website to remember choices you make (such as your user name) and provide enhanced, more personal features.
+These cookies allow the website to remember choices you make (such as your username) and provide enhanced, more personal features.
 These cookies cannot track your browsing activity on other websites.

-- Targeting or advertising cookies: These cookies record your visit to the website, the pages you have viwebsited and the links you have followed.
+These cookies record your visit to the website, the pages you have visited and the links you have followed.
 We use this information to make Website and the advertising displayed on it more relevant to your interests.

 When you visit the website for the first time (and periodically after that), we will request your consent to the setting of all cookies other than strictly necessary cookies.

 You can delete existing cookies and disable some or all types of cookies in the future if you wish.
 To disable some or all types of cookies, you will have to change the settings on your browser.
 If you change your mind, you can enable cookies again at any time.